Patient Navigation Specialization

 - Patient Navigation Certificate

-- Demonstrate knowledge and skills appropriate for entry-level employment as a Patient Navigator (patient advocate/community health assistant).
+- Demonstrate knowledge and skills appropriate for entry-level employment as a Patient Navigator (patient advocate/community health assistant/community health worker/personal care coordinator).

 - Demonstrate effective communication skills.